qiscus/qiscus-sdk-android/docs/advance-section.md

     }

     /**
-     * Call QiscusPusherApi.getInstance().listenRoom(qiscusChatRoom); to get room event from anywhere at your application */
+     * Call QiscusPusherApi.getInstance().listenRoom(qChatRoom); to get room event from anywhere at your application */
      @Subscribe
      public void onGetNewQiscusRoomEvent(QiscusChatRoomEvent event) {